For years the experts have been predicting the decline of email. The experts are wrong.

 Email is still, pound for pound, the marketing channel which delivers the biggest return on investment, $38 dollars for every $1 spent according to last year’s figures coming out of the US (VentureBeat).

-So we’ve set ourselves our own resolution for 2017, we want to help people send out better emails.
+Our aim is to help people send out better emails.
 Why?
 Because everybody wins, it’s better for you and it’s better for your customers.

 To help you out, we’ve put together this checklist as a starting point.
 Go through it, be honest with yourself and ask the question ‘how good is my email marketing?’
 Because we want to help you make it better.